BrightChanges/Unit-3/CoinSnack.md

     def checkout(self):
-        #creating a blank string called order_list to stores the receipts information the user ordered
         order_list = ""
-        #initialize the price variable so that I could used it later on.
         price = 0

-        #creating connection to my database
         s = session()

-        #a query command that query all the rows in the database table snack that have user_id equal to the user id of the current_id
         order_check = s.query(Snack).filter_by(user_id=LoginScreen.current_user).all()

         print(f"Delivery location is at {LoginScreen.delivery_location}")
-        print(f"Total order of user with id {LoginScreen.delivery_location}:")
+        print(f"Total order of user with id {LoginScreen.delivery_location}:") for i in range(len(order_check)):

-        #as order_check are multiple data rows, I need to use a for loop to get each variable of each row out for printing
-        for i in range(len(order_check)):
             order_list += '\n' + "| No."+ str(i+1) + " | " + "Name: " + str(order_check[i].name).capitalize() + "| Amount: " + str(order_check[i].amount) + " | Price: " + str(order_check[i].price)+"¥ |"
             price += order_check[i].price